Unzip files on Windows 10

 Unzip files on Linux

-Unzip is not installed by default in most Linux distributions, but you can easily install it using the package manager of your distribution.
+Unzip is not installed by default in most Linux distributions, but you can easily install it using your distribution package manager.

 Install Unzip on Ubuntu and Debian